citp/privacy-policy-historical/h/ha/har/harlequin.com.md

 **Access to Personal Information:**

-If you are an author or an individual providing services to Harlequin and would like access to your personal information, you may request it by writing to the Business Affairs Department at the following address:
+If you are an author or an individual providing services to Harlequin and would like access to your personal information, you may request it by writing to the Legal Affairs Department at the following address:

 Harlequin Enterprises Limited
 225 Duncan Mill Road
 Don Mills, Ontario
 M3B 3K9

-Attention: Business Affairs Department
+Attention: Legal Affairs Department

 Fax Number: (416) 391-7055

 Harlequin will correct any errors you identify in your personal information.
-If, after contacting our Business Affairs Department, your concerns or questions have not been resolved to your satisfaction, you can contact Harlequin's Chief Privacy Officer in writing via mail or fax:
+If, after contacting our Legal Affairs Department, your concerns or questions have not been resolved to your satisfaction, you can contact Harlequin's Chief Privacy Officer in writing via mail or fax:

 Harlequin Enterprises Limited
 225 Duncan Mill Road